Prince Charles and Camilla finish up Platinum Jubilee visit in Northwest Territories

 Share:

-Prince Charles and Camilla, Duchess of Cornwall, are spending the final day of the royal visit in Canada's North.
+Prince Charles and Camilla, Duchess of Cornwall, have started their journey to Canada's North, where they are scheduled to speak with First Nations chiefs as the final day of the royal visit focuses on Indigenous issues and climate change.

-The couple has another busy day scheduled in the Northwest Territories, with stops meant to continue the trip's focus on climate change, literacy and Crown-Indigenous relations.
+The couple exited their motorcade in pouring rain and boarded the Canadian government plane at the Ottawa International Airport before departing for Yellowknife ahead of a busy day scheduled in the Northwest Territories.

+They are to be greeted by Yellowknife Mayor Rebecca Alty and Margaret Thom, the commissioner of the Northwest Territories, upon landing.

 The duchess is stopping at a school to hear about programs aimed at preserving Indigenous languages, and the prince will be made an honorary Canadian Ranger.

+“It's nuanced,” he said.
+“There are some Indigenous Peoples â - much like non-Indigenous people â - who couldn't care less.
+There are many who have a profound deep connection to the Royal Family.”

+The last royal visit to Northwest Territories was in 2011, when Prince William and Catherine, Duchess of Cambridge, were welcomed by large crowds during a one-day stop in the North during a whirlwind first royal tour for the newlyweds.

-The royal visit will culminate with a celebration in honour of the Queen's Platinum Jubilee in Yellowknife later today.
+This royal visit will culminate with a celebration in honour of the Queen's Platinum Jubilee in Yellowknife later Thursday.

 This report by The Canadian Press was first published May 19, 2022.